dmitry-ivanov/laravel-helper-functions/README.md

 #### `is_windows_os()`

-Checks if php is running on Windows OS or not:
+Check if PHP is running on Windows OS or not:

 ```php
 $isWindowsOs = is_windows_os();